Aaron-Myers011/Pi-Hole/README.md

 <P>
 Example:

 You will need to travel to your device's setting and networking tab.
-Once there locate the DNS setting, and remove all preset options.
+Once there locate the DNS setting and remove all preset options.
 Then add in the IP address for the Raspberry Pi, save the settings and do this again on any of your other devices you wish to filter content on!

 <img src="https://i.imgur.com/xLhmDPD.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>